 One day Kyle said "here I have something for you" and handed me a well worn and rusty horseshoe.
-They found several of these in the walls of the barn as they tore down the walls.
-He gave me one and they put the rest of them back in the walls as they rebuild the walls.
-This shoe had to have come from a horse that was used at the time they built the barn (150+years).
-It will hang in a place of honor in the barn.After the walls were rebuilt, drain tiles were placed around three sides of the barn.
-The white pipe in the picture is the tile.
+They found several of these in the walls of the barn as they tore them down.
+He gave me one and they put the rest of them back in the walls as they rebuilt them.
+This shoe had to have come from a horse that was used at the time the barn was built (1850's).
+It will hang in a place of honor in the barn.

 There was lots of outside work but there was just as much going on inside.
 A new floor that covers the entire upper level of the barn was put in and many support beams had to be replaced.
 Some of the new support beams came from a dairy barn (built in 1916) that was on the property and was taken down before the house was built.
-Walnut was a common wood used in that barn but then walnut likes to grow here so why not!Denny is putting in the new windows, they make the windows themselves, back at their shop.
+Walnut was a common wood used in that barn but then walnut likes to grow here so why not!

 WHAT IS THAT GUY DOING?